-11 i.e. which does not count against a data cap
+15 i.e. which does not count against a data cap

-- the ability for an end-user to access the ISP's customer services when their data cap is reached in order to purchase access to additional data. - 36.
-An ISP may bundle the provision of the IAS with an application.
-For instance, a mobile operator may offer free subscription to a music streaming application for a period of time to all new subscribers (as opposed to commercial practices such as zero-rating, which is explained in paragraphs 40-43).
-Where the traffic associated with this application is not subject to any preferential traffic management practice, and is not priced differently than the transmission of the rest of the traffic, such commercial practices are deemed not to limit the exercise of the end-users' rights granted under Article 3(1). - 37.
-When assessing agreements or commercial practices, NRAs should also take Article 3(3) into account given that, typically, infringements of Article 3(3) (e.g. technical practices, such as blocking access to applications or types of applications) will limit the exercise of the end-users' rights, and constitute an infringement of Articles 3(2) and 3(1).
-Details about this assessment can be found in paragraphs 49-93. - 38.
-If an ISP contractually (as opposed to technically) banned the use of specific content, or one or more applications/services or categories thereof (for example, banning the use of VoIP) this would limit the exercise of the end-user rights set out in Article 3(1).
+- 38. If an ISP contractually (as opposed to technically) banned the use of specific content, or one or more applications/services or categories thereof (for example, banning the use of VoIP) this would limit the exercise of the end-user rights set out in Article 3(1).
 This would be considered to be an offer of a sub-internet service (see paragraph 17). - 39.
 However, some commercial conditions or practices, most obviously those involving price differentiation applied to categories of applications, are more likely to influence end-users' exercise of the rights defined in Article 3(1) without necessarily limiting it. - 40.
-There is a specific commercial practice called zero-rating.
-This is where an ISP applies a price of zero to the data traffic associated with a particular application or category of applications (and the data does not count towards any data cap in place on the IAS).
-There are different types of zero-rating practices which could have different effects on end-users and the open internet, and hence on the end-user rights protected under the Regulation. - 41.
+One such commercial practice is zero-rating, i.e. where an ISP applies a price of zero to the data traffic associated with a particular application or category of applications (and the data does not count towards any data cap in place on the IAS).
+There are different types of zero-rating practices which could have different effects on end-users16 and the open internet, and hence on the end-user rights protected under the Regulation.
+Variants could include, but are not limited to, sponsored data (e.g. CAPs subsidise their own data), or subscriptions that offer end-users the possibility to choose a zero-rated offer from a range of applications with operator-defined categories.
+Such practices may involve an unlimited or a limited amount of data and there could also be a fee paid by the subscriber.
+When zero-rating is addressed in the following paragraphs, other commercial practices similar to zero-rating are also intended to be covered by this expression. - 41.
 A zero-rating offer where all applications are blocked (or slowed down) once the data cap is reached except for the zero-rated application(s) would infringe Article 3(3) first (and third) subparagraph (see paragraph 55). - 42.
-The ISP could either apply or offer zero-rating to an entire category of applications (e.g. all video or all music streaming applications) or only to certain applications thereof (e.g. its own services, one specific social media application, the most popular video or music applications).
-In the latter case, an end-user is not prevented from using other music applications.
-However, the zero price applied to the data traffic of the zero-rated music application (and the fact that the data traffic of the zero-rated music application does not count towards any data cap in place on the IAS) creates an economic incentive to use that music application instead of competing ones.
-The effects of such a practice applied to a specific application are more likely to "undermine the essence of the endusers' rights" or lead to circumstances where "end-users' choice is materially reduced in practice" (Recital 7) than when it is applied to an entire category of applications. - 43.
-When assessing such agreements or commercial practices like zero-rating in relation to Article 3(2), the assessment should take into account the aim of the Regulation to
+Zero-rating could be applied to an entire category of applications (e.g. all video or all music streaming applications) or only to certain applications thereof (e.g. only the ISP's own services, one specific social media application, the most popular video or music streaming applications).
+A zero-rating programme which is open to all CAPs of a particular category is referred to in these guidelines as an "open programme".
+BEREC considers that open zero-rating programmes are less likely to restrict end-user choice or undermine innovation on the internet than the zero-rating of a single application or programmes that are not open.
+The more 'open' a programme is, the less likely it is to give rise to concerns. - 42a.
+Taking as an example a zero-rating offer where a specific music streaming application is zero rated, an end-user would not be prevented from using music streaming applications that are not zero rated.
+However, the zero price applied to the data traffic of the zero-rated music streaming application (and the fact that the data traffic of the zero-rated music streaming application does not count towards any data cap in place on the IAS) creates an economic incentive to use that music streaming application instead of competing ones.
+The effects of such a practice applied to one or more specific applications are more likely to "undermine the essence of the end-users' rights" or lead to circumstances where "end-users' choice is materially reduced in practice" (Recital 7) than when it is applied to an open category of applications.